Hamilton cycles in random geometric graphs: Proof of Theorem Proof of Theorem 3

-\begin{lemma} The largest component of non-full squares has size less than 7000 \whp. \end{lemma} \begin{proof} The number of components of size $7000$ containing a particular square is at most $(e(4D)^2)^{7000}$ so, since there are less than $n$ squares, the total number of such components is at most $n(e(4D)^2)^{7000}$.
-The probability that a square is non-full is at most $2s^{2M}e^{-s^2}/M!$.
-Hence, the expected number of components of size at least 7000 is at most
+First we bound the size of the largest component of nonfull squares. \begin{lemma} The largest component of nonfull squares has size less than 7000 whp. \end{lemma} \begin{pf} The number of connected subgraphs of $\widehat G$ of size $7000$ containing a particular square is at most $(e(4D)^2)^{7000}$, so, since there are less than $n$ squares, the total number of such connected subgraphs is at most $n(e(4D)^2)^{7000}$.
+The probability that a square is nonfull is at most $2s^{2M}e^{-s^2}/M!$.
+Hence, the expected number of components of nonfull squares of size at least 7000 is at most

-which tends to zero as $n$ tends to infinity (since $7000(-0.035)^2/8>1.07>1$): i.e., \whp, no such component exists. \end{proof} In the rest of the argument we shall assume that there is no non-full component of size greater than 7000.
+which tends to zero as $n$ tends to infinity [since $7000(-0.035)^2/8>1.07>1$]; that is, whp, no such component exists. \end{pf}

+In the rest of the argument we shall assume that there is no nonfull component of size greater than 7000.

-{\it Stage 3: The structure of the difficult subsquares.}
+\subsection{Stage 3: The structure of the difficult subsquares}

-As usual we fix one component $N$ of the non-full squares, and suppose that it has size $u$ (so we know $u<7000$).
-This time we define $\widehat G$ to be the graph on the small squares where each square is joined to its eight nearest neighbours (i.e., adjacent and diagonal).
-Let $A$ be the giant component of $G\setminus N$, and again split the cutoff squares into close and far depending whether they have a neighbour (in $\widehat G$) in $A$.
+As usual we fix one component $N$ of the nonfull squares, and suppose that it has size $u$ (so we know $u<7000$).
+This time we define $\widehat G$ to be the graph on the small squares where each square is joined to its eight nearest neighbors (i.e., adjacent and diagonal).
+Let $A=A(N)$ be the giant component of $G\setminus N$, and again split the cutoff squares into close and far depending whether they have a neighbor (in $\widehat G$) in $A$.

-By the vertex isoperimetric inequality in the square there are at most $u^2/2$ squares in $A^c\setminus N$ so $|A^c|\le u^2/2+u<2.5\cdot 10^7$.
+By the vertex isoperimetric inequality in the square there are at most $u^2/2$ squares in $A^c\setminus N$ so $|A^c|\le u^2/2+u<2.5\cdot10^7$.